peterprototypes/peterprototypes.com/content/blog/huggingface-from-rust/index.md

 processor = SpeechT5Processor.from_pretrained("data/speecht5_tts_voxpopuli_bg")
 ```

-This way models will be loaded locally, without reaching trough the network.
+This way models will be loaded locally, without reaching through the network.

 **Using Channels for Communication**